-Gina Kirschenheiter Sticks By Tamra Judge While Co-Star And Fans Dub Her A ‘Snake’
+Gina Kirschenheiter Sticks By Tamra Judge, While Co-Star And Fans Dub Her A ‘Snake’

 “I know people now are trying to say that all of a sudden I’m friends [with her] but I’ve consistently been friends with Tamra from the start,” she continued.
 “We just became better friends throughout all this B.S.”

 On the other side of things, the mother-of-three noted that Tamra just can’t keep a secret.
 Gina said if you want to keep something a private you definitely shouldn’t tell Tamra because she is likely going to tell everyone.

 The proof is in the pudding with that statement as Tamra has leaked several secrets already in Season 14, including the Kelly train rumor, and letting Vicki Gunvalson know Kelly said she would only attend an event for Vicki if it was her funeral.

 Gina also noted that Tamra knows about all the skeletons in her own closet, and joked that her friend knew her secrets even before she knew them herself.
-This could have been a nod to Tamra knowing about Gina’s husband’s affair before the rest of the cast and before Gina decided to open up to her friends about it.
+This could have been a nod to Tamra knowing about Gina’s husband’s affair before the rest of the cast, and before Gina decided to open up to her friends about it.

 In addition to speaking about Tamra, Gina also briefly commented on Vicki Gunvalson and said her co-star is embarrassed to be a part of the Housewives franchise these days, especially with the state of the current cast.